jhitesma/openscad_board_cam/README.md

 # OpenSCAD Board Cam

-A fairly parametric baord camera design I whipped up to use in mocking up FPV mounts.
+A fairly parametric board camera design I whipped up to use in mocking up FPV mounts.

+This is modeled after an emax XK-3089 board cam but the dimensions are pretty similar to other common CCD/CMOS board cams.